Joako360/osm2city/doc/manual/parameters.rst

                                                                      (if the OSM boundaries are more narrow).

 NO_ELEV                                         Boolean    False     Set this to ``False``.
 The only reason to set this to ``True`` would be for
-                                                                     developers to check generated scenery objects a bit faster not caring about the vertical position in the scenery.
+                                                                     builders to check generated scenery objects a bit faster not caring about the vertical position in the scenery.

 FG_ELEV                                         String     n/a       Points to the full path of the fgelev executable.
 On Linux it could be